Table of Contents

 Damorio Rayford, Commercial Kitchen Coordinator

-Damorio joins Alchemist with over 20 years of experience in production kitchens, In addition to his experience, Damorio is a Chef, Certified Dietary Manager and has a degree in Hospitality Management/Culinary Arts from American River College.
+Damorio joins Alchemist with over 20 years of experience in production kitchens.
+Damorio is a Chef, Certified Dietary Manager, and has a degree in Hospitality Management/Culinary Arts from American River College.
 A foodie at heart, Damorio enjoys travel, music, art and meeting new people.
 When he’s not in the Alchemist Kitchen, Damorio can be found tending to his front yard garden, spending time with his family/friends or cheering on his favorite football team, the Oakland (Las Vegas) Raiders.

 Julie Liebenbaum, Alchemist Kitchen Program Coordinator